VMois/vmois.github.io/_posts/2021-08-14-flask-backgroung-scheduler.md

 ---
 layout: post
-title: Python Flask app with background scheduler
+title: How to add a background thread to a Flask app?
 tags: [python, threading, flask]
 comments: false
 readtime: true
+slug: python-flask-background-thread
 ---

-This short article covers a template for setting up a Flask based web app with a background scheduler.
+This short article covers a template for setting up a Flask based web app with a background thread.
 Knowledge of Python and basic knowledge of Flask is required.

-# Problem description
+## Introduction

-Imagine the situation where we have a web app that accepts some tasks via HTTP.
+Imagine the situation where we have a web app that accepts some requests via HTTP.
-Those tasks need to be collected over some time and processed later.
+These requests can generate longer-running tasks.
-We, also, want to keep our system as simple as possible.
+We do not want the user to wait until long-running tasks are finished to receive a response and, also, want to keep our app as simple as possible.
-What are the possible solution with Python and Flask?

-# The possible solution
+So, setting up dedicated software like [Celery](https://docs.celeryproject.org/en/stable/) is not an option.
+One possible solution is to set up a separate *background Python thread* alongside the main thread on which the Flask app is running.
+Let's call this background thread a **scheduler**.

+## Setting up a background scheduler

 The Flask-based web app will handle new tasks via HTTP POST requests.
 The scheduler will run in a **separate thread**.